sdziallas/comp55/docs/labs/4-ACM.md

 graphics.
-Rather than creating graphics with a pen where you give commands to move the pen around the screen to draw things, the graphics package allows you to create objects which one can think of as cutting out shapes from a magazine.
+Rather than creating graphics with a pen where you give commands to move the pen around the screen to draw things, the graphics package allows you to create objects which one can think of as cutting out shapes from a piece of paper.
 Once the objects are created, you then need to add them to your canvas.
 The ```add``` command at the beginning of the line is reminiscent of that.
 On the other hand, what's inside the ```add``` command – ```new GLabel("Hello World", 300, 300)```- can be thought of as